-

 The Festival welcomes and appreciates your donations, which help ensure that everything at the event remains free and open to the public.
 If you would like to support the event, please click here.
 Please share your enthusiasm for the Festival with your friends.

 The success of the Festival is largely due to the contributions of its volunteers.
-If you are interested in volunteering for the Festival, please call 239-533-4815 or email Catherine Vaughn at cvaughn@leegov.com and leave your name and address, or apply online at the Volunteer page.
-If you have volunteered in the past, please note your prior assignment and indicate if you would like to work in that area again.
+If you are interested in volunteering for the Festival, please visit http://leelibrary.net/volunteer.
+If you need further assistance, contact Jami Browder jbrowder@leegov.com.

-The marketplace will feature festival sponsors and local writers’ organizations.
+The marketplace will feature festival sponsors and local authors and writers’ organizations.

 The Festival Author Committee invites select nationally recognized authors to participate in presentations and panel discussions.